 As the tobacco industry waned, Alexandria maintained its economic foothold as a center for the slave trade in the early 19th century and a supply center for the federal army during the Civil War.

 The 18th-century ships — derelict and past their prime — had been filled with soil as part of the planned extension of city land.
 It was a common practice at the time, with other ships found buried along the coast and, in one instance, under the site of the World Trade Center in 2010.

-“We were impressed by the size of it,” Breen said, tracing the curves of the ship as she spoke in an interview.
+“We were impressed by the size of it,” Breen said, tracing the ship’s curves as she spoke.
 “You literally start to see it emerge.”